chartjs/Chart.js/docs/02-Bar-Chart.md

 	//Boolean - Whether to show vertical lines (except Y axis)
 	scaleShowVerticalLines: true,

+	//Boolean - Whether to show ticks on the X axis
+	scaleShowXTicks: true,

 	//Boolean - If there is a stroke on each bar barShowStroke : true,